 First you'll need a modern version of Node.js.
-Install whatever is current (not LTS); at least v12.10.0 is necessary.
+At least v16.13.2 is necessary.

 npm install -g worm-scraper

 This will take a while as it downloads this program and its dependencies from the internet.
 Once it's done, try to run it, by typing:

 If this outputs some help documentation, then the installation process went smoothly.
 You can move on to assemble the eBook by typing

 This will take a while, but will eventually produce a